rmdashrfv/flask_python/README.md

 3. Run `flask db upgrade` to apply the change to the database
 4. Made a mistake?
 Run `flask db downgrade` to reverse it
 ## App structure

+## SQLAlchemy Query Interface

+### Legacy vs Modern
+In order to make developers write more code, SQLAlchemy switched from a style that works like OOP to a style that works more like writing raw SQL in Python.